zerolawtech/ZAP-Tech/docs/modules.rst

     * Permission signature: ``0xbb2a8522``

     Detaches a module.
-This method can only be called directly by a permitted module, for the issuer to detach a SecurityToken level module the call must be made via the IssuingEntity contract.
+This method can only be called directly by a permitted module.
+For the issuer to detach a SecurityToken level module the call must be made via the ``IssuingEntity`` contract.

 NFToken
 *******

-Any module applied to an IssuingEntity contract may also be permitted to call methods on any token belonging to the issuer.
-See :ref:`nftoken` for more detailed information on these methods.

 .. method:: NFToken.transferFrom(address _from, address _to, uint256 _value)